aeternity/protocol/consensus/bitcoin-ng.md

       Leader 2 emitted one Micro Block so far

 Leaders, who follow the protocol, emit Micro Blocks until they receive Key Block broadcasted by another leader.
 Micro Blocks are not distinguished by height - they inherit the height of the leader that emitted them.
+All the blocks with the same height are called Generation.
+Recipients of Micro Blocks can validate them by cross-checking the signature in a Micro Block with the public key from the Key Block broadcasted by the same Leader.

 Latency
 ==